-Fig. 5.25 51: Double e relationship preview.
-115.0.20 renationship pre / 10 / 11
+Fig. 5.243: Double relationship preview.

 The Meta Web allows the user to access these information through the usage of a graphic interface and to easily combine, redefine and query them on an abstract model, guaranteeing the safety of the source model.
 In addition, we stress that the users can perform queries over data without the usage of a data query language.